-Description The program counter is restored from the stack, and interrupts are enabled by setting the

-EMI bit.
-EMI is the enable master (global) interrupt bit.
+Description The Program Counter is restored from the stack and the interrupts are re-enabled by setting the EMI bit.
+EMI is the master interrupt global enable bit.
+If an interrupt was pending when the RETI instruction is executed, the pending Interrupt routine will be processed before returning to the main program.